 There are also a small number of outlying premises that will be covered in follow-on phases of the programme.

 Thank you to everyone who contributed their views.
 The Plan has been written by a group of local residents and formally adopted by the Parish Council, and also submitted to South Cambridgeshire District Council.
-Copies have been distributed to every household in the village and are also available for download: Click here
+Copies have been distributed to every household in the village and can be downloaded in pdf format